 The best bit is that it’s really not that far at all from the state’s capital.
 If you want to get out of Sydney and go for a weekend break somewhere, Maitland is only two hours north along the M1.

 Here are some things to do in Maitland NSW.
-If you’re a fan of art, culture, history and nature you’ll find plenty of things
+If you’re a fan of art, culture, history and nature you’ll be quite happy indeed.

 Visit the Maitland Regional Art Gallery

 If you only have time in Maitland for one activity, please make it a visit to the Maitland Regional Art Gallery.

 It really is a lovely place to visit and holds the most interesting exhibitions – of both international and local artists.

 The last time I visited, there was a showcase of photographs of JKF throughout his life.
 Fascinating stuff indeed.